jaegertracing/documentation/content/docs/next-release/operator.md

 # Installing the Operator

-{{< danger >}}
+{{< info >}}
-The Jaeger Operator version is related to the version of the Jaeger components (Query, Collector, Agent) up to the minor portion.
-The patch version portion does *not* follow the ones from the Jaeger components.
-For instance, the Operator version 1.8.1 uses the Jaeger Docker images tagged with version 1.8 by default.
+The Jaeger Operator version tracks one version of the Jaeger components (Query, Collector, Agent).
+When a new version of the Jaeger components is released, a new version of the operator will be released that understands how running instances of the previous version can be upgraded to the new version.
-{{< /danger >}}
+{{< /info >}}

 ## Installing the Operator on Kubernetes